nir9/welcome/README.md

 ## How I Navigate Source Code with Vim

 The following tips come along side my playlist "Vim Tips" on my channel, some of the following tips are covered in those videos.

+Regarding the ctags program, I use "Universal Ctags".
+I would recommend making sure you don't use a version of ctags that is too outdated, you can check by running ```ctags --help```

 - I always like setting the working directory to my current project: ```cd ~/cloned/project```
 - Configure Vim to use ```git grep``` as the ```:grep``` engine, this is extremely handy to quickly search text across a Git repository while in Vim, the search results come up directly inside Vim.
 I have a video about setting this up, or you can checkout the ```set gp``` line in my .vimrc